 ::Allies would help.
 I'd hate to think we'd have the fate of both our worlds solely on our shoulders::

-It took a moment for Hiccup to backtrack to what they were discussing.
-He resolutely shook from his head thoughts of betrayal and focused on the topic on hand.
+It took a moment for Hiccup to backtrack to what they were discussing, and resolutely shook from his head thoughts of betrayal.

 ::Provided I don't lose my mind in the process::